How to Coupon Like a Pro for Beginners

 How to Not Be Annoying

 Nobody likes getting in line behind a couponer (except for us fellow couponers.)
-You can make the experience a lot less painful if you follow these tips, however.
+However, you can make the experience a lot less painful if you follow these tips.

 - Read your coupons carefully.
 Know the rules of the coupon before shopping.
 Make sure that the expiration date has not passed.
 Note the limit of how many like coupons you can use in a transaction.
 Note any size restrictions listed on the coupon.
 This way, you are not turned down at the register and embarrassed.